Inevitabby/notes/phl2020/markdown/04 - Argument.md

 >
 > 3</center>

-# Good v.s.
-Bad Argument
+# Good Arguments v.s.
+Bad Arguments

 **Good Argument**: Argument that succeeds in proving its conclusion.
 - **Two Components of a Good Argument**: